Mikean16l/Real_time_Object_detection_and_tracking/README.md

 ```

 *Note: --input can be ommitted, which will activate stream from webcam.
-New objects are detected when current objects being tracked are lost, or when 'q' is pressed*
+New objects are detected when all current objects being tracked are lost, or when 'q' is pressed*

 ## MobileNet_SSD with KCF tracker